arangodb/docs/3.6/architecture-deployment-modes-cluster-architecture.md

   The `_graphs` system collection will be used for `distributeShardsLike`.

-- For individual OneShard databases, set the `sharding` database property to `"single"` to enforce the OneShard conditions for collections that will be created in it.
+- For individual OneShard databases, set the `sharding` database property to `"single"` to enforce the OneShard conditions for all collections that will be created in it.
 The `_graphs` system collection will be used for `distributeShardsLike`.
+It is not possible to change the `sharding` database property afterwards or overwrite this setting for individual collections.
-For non-OneShard databases the value is either `""` or `"flexible"`.
+  For non-OneShard databases the value of the `sharding` database property is either `""` or `"flexible"`.

 - For individual OneShard collections, set the `numberOfShards` collection property to `1` for the first collection which acts as sharding prototype for